-- 1. Once per year, the Pastor, in collaboration with the Personnel Committee, will provide a survey to all lay leaders in the congregation.
+- 1. Once per year, the Pastoral Team, in collaboration with the Personnel Committee, will provide a survey to all lay leaders in the congregation.
 People who are not lay leaders will be invited to submit a survey if they wish. - 2.
-The intention of the yearly survey is to review the health and vision of the congregation and the effectiveness of the congregation's ministries, etc. The intention of this survey is not meant to be a pastoral review.2 - 3.
-The Pastor will collate the data from the yearly surveys, using it to guide his/her leadership in the congregation.
+The intention of the yearly survey is to review the health and vision of the congregation and the effectiveness of the congregation's ministries, etc. The intention of this survey is not to review specific Pastors.3 - 3.
+The Pastors will collate the data from the yearly surveys, using it to guide their leadership in the congregation.
 The outcome of the yearly surveys will be shared with the Personnel Committee and the Church Council.
-The Pastor will draft a one-page summary of the survey feedback to share with the congregation.
+The Pastoral Team will draft a one-page summary of the survey feedback to share with the congregation.